Fraser Coast Planning Scheme

 - Formally gazetted on the 24 January 2014

-- View and search the entire planning scheme based on any word
+- View the planning scheme in pdf format

 - View zone, overlay, and local plan maps for a selected locality or across the region

-Hard copies and PDF copies of the Fraser Coast Planning Scheme are available on USB or CD and can be purchase at the Hervey Bay and Maryborough Customer Service Centres.
+Hard copies of the Fraser Coast Planning Scheme are available on USB or CD and can be purchased at the Hervey Bay and Maryborough Customer Service Centres.

 Economic Recovery Initiative

 Council resolved to adopt an economic support instrument in accordance with the State’s Economic Recovery Initiative on 28 October 2020.
 The instrument will remain in place until 31 December 2023, unless Council resolves to revoke the changes.
 By adopting the “Economic Support Instrument” Council can rapidly respond to and support Fraser Coast’s economic recovery to COVID-19.

 The Queensland planning framework plays an essential role in assisting Queensland’s economic recovery from the impacts of COVID-19.
 To support economic recovery, the Queensland Government recently released changes for low risk, economic value-adding uses that could reasonably be expected in certain zones.